Royask/Project473/README.md

 https://www.pexels.com/photo/access-adult-blur-business-261628/

 ---------------------------------------------------------------------------------------------------
+# Contributors:

+- Luis Covarrubias
+- Francis
+- Kim Phung
+- Crystal Juarez
+- Roya
+- Andrew Michel

+# Project Scope

+Snark-A-Boss will allow users to anonymously snark on their bosses.
+It will allow them to search on any existing bosses that may be in the database and allow for bosses to be added.
+Under an existing boss, there will be a commenting area where comments will be sorted from newest to oldest.
+The ability to sort from oldest to newest will also be available.

+# Project Functionality

+- Users can find a boss
+- Users can add a boss
+- Users can comment on an existing boss
+- Users can sort comments from newest to oldest or oldest to newest
+- Users can reply to existing comments

 # Setup
-Setup Instructions for Snark-A-Boss:

-1) Open up a command line (either in Mac/Windows/Linux) and navigate into the same folder/directory Project473 is located in
+1) Open up a command line (either in Mac/Windows/Linux).
+Navigate into the same folder/directory Project473 is located in
 2) Within the directory, run the following commands to get the project up and running:

 To start the backend server for the project, run the following command (Same instructions given from Assgnmt 8)